Our Vision

 Our Story

-The Keji Ajayi Foundation was established in response to a recurring gap: girls are often overlooked during their formative years and supported only after vulnerability has already escalated into harm.
+The Keji Ajayi Foundation was established in response to a recurring gap: girls being overlooked during their formative years and supported only after vulnerability has already escalated into harm.

 What became clear was that meaningful protection does not begin at crisis point.
 It begins earlier, by equipping girls with practical skills, confidence, guidance, resources and support before their options narrow.